 Per the TV Signal Page at the industry standard TVfool dot com website, 1edge and 2edge are stations whose paths have a significant amount of terrain blocking the path.
 This antenna, however is Deep Fringe Capable and is often strong enough to pick up even stations that have terrain obstructions (1edge and 2edge) too that other TV antennas fail at, however reduced maximum range to be expected when there is indeed terrain blocking the path (as they greatly attenuate / block the main signal path) or if it's a low power station vs a full powered commercial TV station..
 If you have extreme terrain obstructions (such as a large mountain range directly in between), there are times when over the air reception simply isn't possible.
 This model will be your best chance of getting such UHF stations however.

-250 Mile Range Explained:
+Tropo Range Explained:

 It's impossible to obtain more than 100 mile true Line of Sight range with a TV antenna, due to the curvature of the earth.
 However, an up to 250% extended range is "occasionally" possible, but only when "TROPO" weather conditions are enhancing the signals path.
 This range enhancement typically only happens seldomly, during very late nights through early mornings in the summer months and sometimes in the fall months, but very rarely in winter and spring months.
 It typically happens during a temperature inversion in the sky, during very late summer nights through early mornings This phenomenon happens much more frequently during these times in the summer, as the earth and sky cool back down at different rates from the previous day's heat.
 Depending on the present Tropo conditions, sometimes 25% to 250% further than normal range can be experienced when this skywave propagation happens.

 *IMPORTANT RECEPTION WARNINGS* - Not recommended for apartment or condo building installs.
-Also not recommend for inside homes that use brick, rock/stone, and/or concrete walls or with metal/aluminum siding, as these signals will shield out radio and tv signals.
+Also not recommend for inside homes that use brick, rock/stone, and/or concrete walls or with metal/aluminum siding, as these materials effectively shield out radio and tv signals.
 Poor reception expected if mounting inside of apartments or condo buildings or buildings/homes that use brick,concrete, metal, or aluminum walls or exterior siding as these materials shield out tv signals...
 Note: TV signals cannot penetrate through any metal, brick, or concrete barriers!
 If you mounting indoors or below roof height, be aware of walls or neighboring homes composed of brick, concrete, and/or metal / aluminum siding, if the antenna isn't mounted above them and they're in between the path toward the TV stations.

 Northeast USA & Areas with Weak Stations in Different Directions - Higher gain antennas are consequently also more directional.
 This item's maximum strength is approx 35 degree wide, however can often pick up full power stations up to 35 miles away in all directions too, (assuming they aren't weak stations and/or blocked heavily by terrain), however If you reside in the Northeast part of the USA and/or in an area which has weaker stations (such as due to mountains or large hill ranges in the way (also known as 1edge or 2edge paths on the TVfool tv signal reference site) in different directions, a rotor or second antenna with a coax switch (a combiner sometimes also works well) may be needed to pick up stations in different directions.
 In the northeast part of the USA, this area is especially common to have weak stations heavily scattered in different directions and blocked by mountains and/or heavy hill ranges, thus a rotator is almost always necessary for this part of the USA.
 We sell rotors in our store, but they can be a bit pricey.
 If a rotor is undesirable, a second best option would to add one of our quality Outdoor Omni-Directional antennas.

 Please Note, to avoid confusion, this is our standard duty (XPS-1000) version.
 For a few dollars more, we also offer a more durable Heavy Duty XPS-1500 version.